senzing-garage/knowledge-base/proposals/quickstart-grpc/README.md

     ```

-1. To end the Senzing gRPC service,
+1. To stop the Docker container,
    use `ctrl-c` to stop the `docker run ...` program.

 ## Next steps

+Now that an environment is setup,
+feel free to explore Senzing.

 - Linux / macOs
     1. Try Senzing's Hello World